New & Out-Of-Print: Books, Audio, Video Hardy Boys & More For Sale Help Support The Hardy Boys Unofficial Home Page!

 Art: 1966 Rudy Nappi

-Notes: Harriet Adams wrote the outline for the original edition.
-She also wrote a manuscript which was not used.
+Notes: Harriet Adams wrote a manuscript which was not used for the original edition..

 The Hardy Boys solve the mysterious disappearance of water from the Tarnack Reservoir.